Joan Kagezi: Death

-On 30 March 2015, at about 7.30 pm local time, Kagezi, who was driving an official Ford double-cabin pick up with government number plates without security, stopped at a road-side stand to buy fresh vegetables in the Kampala suburb of Kiwaatule.
+On 30 March 2015, at about 7.30 pm local time, Kagezi, who was driving an official white Ford ranger double-cabin pick up with government number plates UG.0586J, which she was in without security, stopped at a road-side stand to buy fresh vegetables in the Kampala suburb of Kiwaatule.
 Her intended final destination was her home in the adjacent neighbourhood called Najjera.
 In the pick-up with her were three of her four children, two girls and one boy.
 One of the girls left the vehicle to pick up the products while the rest of the family stayed in the vehicle.
 While the girl was walking back to the car, a man approached the truck.
 He knocked on the driver's window which was closed, appearing to be making an inquiry.
 When Kagezi opened the window, the man shot her twice in the neck at close range, jumped on the back of a waiting motor cycle (boda boda), and sped off.
 She was rushed to Mulago National Referral Hospital, where she was pronounced dead on arrival at about 8.00 pm.
 She was 47 years old.